Last Updated on January 24, 2023 by Andrew Pirie

-Trexie, born in 2001, is in Grade 11, will defend her ASEAN School Games title later this year.
+Trexie, born in 2001, is in Grade 11, and will defend her ASEAN School Games title later this year.

-The Performance Ranks Alexie #3 in the National Rankings behind Marestella Torres-Sunang 6.11m and Alexie Caimoso 5.90m.
+The Performance Ranks Alexie #3 in the National Rankings behind Marestella Torres-Sunang 6.11m and Alexie Caimoso at 5.90m.

 It’s a tough qualification for SEA Games as Bronze is 6.45m, and 5th place is 6.18m.
 The qualification for the 2020 World Juniors in Nairobi, Kenya, is 6.15m.